Supplement review

 Where berberine's data is actually strongest: PCOS

 If there is one population where berberine earns more than a modest grade, it is women with polycystic ovary syndrome (PCOS).
 A systematic review and meta-analysis found berberine improved metabolic and reproductive parameters in PCOS11, and a network meta-analysis comparing oral insulin sensitizers ranked berberine competitively alongside metformin and inositol for improving endocrine and metabolic profiles in PCOS12.
 A prospective randomized study comparing berberine, myo-inositol and metformin in PCOS found berberine performed comparably on key metabolic measures13.
-This is also why berberine shows up in our coverage of supplements vs GLP-1 drugs as one of the few supplement ingredients with a defensible clinical niche — though PCOS care should still be directed by a clinician.
+This is also why berberine shows up in our coverage of supplements vs GLP-1 drugs as one of the few supplement ingredients with a defensible clinical niche, and why it earns a spot — with caveats — in our rating of the best weight-loss supplements for women, though PCOS care should still be directed by a clinician.
+We rank it against inositol, vitamin D, omega-3, NAC and spearmint in our evidence-tiered guide to the best supplements for PCOS weight loss.

 The safety details the hype skips